yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 >}}

 Ahh, [ASTC](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression), most of you know the struggle by now.
-Mobile devices like phones, tablets, *Macs*, the Nintendo Switch, among others, have native support for this very compressed texture format, but laptop/desktop/*server* GPUs don’t.
+Mobile devices like phones, tablets, Macs, the Nintendo Switch, among others, have native support for this very compressed texture format, but laptop/desktop/server GPUs don’t.
-This leaves the Switch emulation community struggling with ways to mitigate the slow process of decoding such textures on hardware that is not designed for such a task.
+This leaves the Switch emulation community struggling with ways to mitigate the slow process of decoding these textures on hardware that is not designed for such a task.

 Yes, even the weak and outdated Switch beats an RTX 4090 in this task.
 Bet your wallet isn’t happy about that fact.